hedera-dev/cra-hedera-dapp-template/README.md

 1. Execute ```npm i```
 2. Execute ```npm run start``` to start the project

-> Blade requires the use of HTTPS in order to pair wallets.
-An `.env` file exists in your root directory with `HTTPS=true` in order to connect to blade.
 ## Contributing

 - Create a fork of this repo on github